linuxmint/cinnamon-spices-themes/CBlue/README.md

 ![example](https://i.postimg.cc/L8G7tSsw/extra.png)

 #### From Firefox 77 and after:
 You need to reinstall the `userChrome.css` file in the Firefox profile.
-To make sure you get the latest version of the theme, follow this [link](https://cinnamon-spices.linuxmint.com/files/themes/CBlue.zip?).
+To make sure you get the latest version of the theme, follow this [link](https://cinnamon-spices.linuxmint.com/files/themes/CBlue.zip?) or install the 'Spices Update' applet.

 **Without this modifications, the extra doesn't work.**